Omegapoint/upload-compliance-state-action/README.md

 npm install
 ```

-By first running `npm install` in the root you get the linting and format rules downloaded.
-So, every time you make a commit, a pre-hook will run to validate the rules.
-If there are any violation you will se an error or a warning in the terminal.
-Read more [here](/LinitingAndFormat.md) To fix format warnings run the following command from the **root**:
+By first running npm install in the root you get the linting and format dependencies downloaded.
+To enable so that every time you make a commit, a pre-hook will run to validate the rules read more [here](/LinitingAndFormat.md).
+To fix format warnings manually run the following command from the **root**:

 ```bash
 npm run format:write
 ```

 Start developing and create tests, to run your test run: `npm run test`.
-When pushing the code the repository the workflow will build and push your code to the repository.
+When pushing the code to the repository and creating a pull request a workflow will automatically be triggered and all the cydig actions (compliance-action, azure-compliance-action and upload-compliance-action) and all the tests will be executed in the test.yml workflow.

 ### How to trigger the dev-function for upload-compliance-state in the test workflow
 1. Ensure that the following secrets have been created with values from the dev environment: